apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Tensor Expression (TE)** in TVM is a DSL that decouples compute and schedule, which provides convenient ways to handcraft optimized kernels for different hardware targets.

-**TensorIR** is the latest generation of TVM’s low-level IR.
+**TensorIR** is the low-level IR in TVM.
 Its capability of eagerly applying schedule primitives opens the door for meta schedule, our proposed new-generation auto scheduling system.

 **AutoTVM** is the 1st generation automation framework in TVM, which requires developers to implement per-operator scheduling templates, and the system could handle the tuning process.